About the Foundation

 Board Director

-Judge Monica Hawkins was elected Judge of the Franklin County Court of Common Pleas, Division of Domestic Relations and Juvenile Branch in 2019.
+Also in 2024, Judge Monica Hawkins assumed the role of Administrative Judge over the Franklin County Court of Common Pleas, Domestic Relations and Juvenile Branch, effective January 1, 2024.

-During Judge Hawkins first year on the bench, she presided over more than 1,400 cases involving juvenile delinquencies, abuse, neglect and dependencies: permanent court custody matters, divorces, custody, visitation and support cases.
-She has since been assigned over 11,110 domestic and juvenile cases.
+Since taking the bench, Judge Hawkins has presided over more than 17,000 cases involving juvenile delinquency, abuse, neglect and dependency, permanent court custody matters, divorces and dissolutions, custody, visitation, and child support cases.

-Before she began her legal career, Judge Hawkins was a Child Welfare Caseworker with Franklin County Children Services working directly with the diverse families of Franklin County.
-As a Court Liaison for Franklin County Children Services, Judge Hawkins served as a catalyst to improve communications and relationships between the Agency, the Court, prosecutors and court staff.
+Judge Hawkins was a Child Welfare Caseworker with Franklin County Children Services, working directly with the diverse population of Franklin County.
+As a Court Liaison for Franklin County Children Services, she served as a catalyst to improve communications and relationships between the Agency, the Court, the Prosecutor’s Office, and court staff.

-During law school and shortly after, Judge Hawkins worked as a clerk for a Domestic Relations attorney, was a drug and alcohol counselor for Children’s Hospital and worked for the Federal Public Defender’s Office, Capital Habeas Unit, as an investigator.
+Prior to joining the bench, Judge Hawkins worked as a clerk for a Domestic Relations attorney, was a drug and alcohol counselor for Children’s Hospital, and worked in the Federal Public Defender’s Office as an Investigator.
+She also worked for City Attorney Zach Klein as an attorney, further diversifying her skill and experience.

-Judge Hawkins oversees the Juvenile Intervention Center Community Garden, the A/N/D Consortium, she serves on the Community Advisory Board for My Brother’s Keeper Violence Prevention, JJCPI/JDAI Executive Committee, the JDAI DSI/Warrant Committee, the Criminal Justice and Community Correction Planning Board, has a board membership to Look Ma No Hands (a non-profit organization), served as former Board President and remains a long-time board member on Gentry Landings Condominium Association, as well as a previous Big Sister mentor.
+Judge Hawkins oversees the Juvenile Intervention Center Community Garden and serves on the Community Advisory Board for My Brother’s Keeper Violence Prevention, the JJCPI/JDAI Executive Committee, the JDAI DSI/Warrant Committee, the Criminal Justice and Community Correction Planning Board.
+She also serves as an executive member on the Look Ma’ No Hands Organization Board.

-Judge Monica Hawkins is the proud mother of Dionte’ J. Johnson, former Ohio State University football captain, entrepreneur and philanthropist.
-He and his wife, Jessica, are the parents of Judge Hawkins’ four beautiful grandchildren.
+Judge Monica Hawkins is the proud mother of Dionte’ J. Johnson, former Ohio State University football captain, entrepreneur, and philanthropist.
+He and his wife, Jessica, are the parents of Judge Hawkins’ beautiful grandchildren.

 Brian Pauquette